djalbat/easy-mobile/README.md

 Object.assign(View.prototype, touchMixins);
 ```

-Only one handler is shown here.
+Note that only one handler is shown.
 The complete list of custom touch events that can be handled is:

 * `drag-up`
 * `drag-down`